dd-bim/IfcTerrain/README.md

 #### IFC Version

-Within the IFCVersion box, the user can decide:
+Within the IFC-Version box, the user can decide:

-- between IFCVersions "2x3" and "4 add 1"
+- between IFC-Versions "2x3" and "4 add 1"

-- if IfcGeographicElement entities shall be exportet (only available if IFC Version 4 add 1 is selected)
+- if IfcGeographicElement entities shall be exported (only available if IFC Version 4 add 1 is selected)

 - if a regular IFC file in STEP format or IFCXML in XML format (Export IFC Checkbox checked) shall be generated